Approach

 A prototype does not need to be polished to be useful.
 Its purpose is to make an idea tangible enough to examine.
 In practice, that often means something digital: a simple interface, a small interactive demonstration, a visual explanation, or a set of materials people can review together.
 This is not physical fabrication.

-Work is often authored with AI-assisted tools such as Cursor so iteration can stay fast while the resulting materials remain clear enough to discuss, refine, and share.
+Work is often built with AI-assisted tools such as Cursor so iteration stays fast and the materials stay clear enough to discuss, refine, and share.
 When useful, the work can also be organized for handoff in a GitHub repository that internal teams or outside developers can build on.

 What matters is not completeness.
 What matters is whether the prototype helps move the conversation from abstraction toward shared understanding.